upmaru/memovee-tama/tmdb-movie-analytics/artifact.md

       "orientation": "horizontal"
     }
   }
-}
+},
+"dataLabels": {
+  "enabled": true,
+  "formatter": "unit:million"  // MANDATORY: Goes at top level, not in plotOptions }
 ```

 **Critical Rule**: Data labels should NEVER use `"orientation": "vertical"` as it makes text hard to read.
 Always use `"orientation": "horizontal"` or omit data labels entirely if they would be cluttered.

+**MANDATORY Formatter Rule**: When dataLabels are enabled, **ALWAYS include a `formatter`** in the top-level `dataLabels` object (NOT in plotOptions) to make values readable.
+Use string-based formatters and match the y-axis formatter for consistency.

 **Best Practice**: If horizontal data labels would be too crowded or hard to read, disable data labels completely with `"dataLabels": {"enabled": false}` rather than using vertical orientation.